christopherfowers/FDC2/DOCKER_DEPLOYMENT.md

 # Docker Deployment Guide

-This guide covers how to deploy the Fire Direction Calculator (FDC2) using Docker in a production environment.
+This guide covers how to deploy the Fire Direction Calculator (FDC2) using Docker as a static web application.

 ## Overview

-The application is containerized as a single Docker container that:
+The application is containerized as a static web application that:
 - Builds the React frontend into static files
-- Serves the static files via Express.js
+- Serves the static files via Nginx
-- Provides the API endpoints
+- Includes CSV data files as static assets
-- Includes the SQLite database with ballistic data
+- No backend server or database required

 ## Quick Start